mathias/remembrance/README.md

 &mdash; Marcel Proust

+An experiment in building a system of augmented memory, targeting the cloud and (evenutually) wearable computing.
+Lots of papers and scifi novels inspired this project.

 ## Usage

-You will need Datomic Pro free edition first.
+You will need the free Datomic Pro Starter Edition first.
 The recommended local storage is either the `dev` or `sql` adapter running on Postgres with `memcached`.
 How to get a Clojure webapp up and running with Datomic (and how to run Datomic) is beyond the scope of this; since I don't really intend for anyone to actually run this but me.

 Install deps: